cordmata/handle-service/README.txt

         	Handle was deleted successfully or did not exist.

 	Error Response Codes:
-		401 Unauthorized:
-	    	Indicates issue with the supplied private key.
 		500 Server Error:

 A U T H E N T I C A T I O N